chadhunter/personal-website/_sources/bio.rst.txt

 reaction kinetics in hydrogen fuel cells.

-Chad received his MBA from the `University of Colorado at Boulder <https://www.colorado.edu/business/mba>`_ in 2019, his Masters in Chemical Engineering Practice from MIT, and B.S. in Chemical Engineering from the `University of Rochester <https://rochester.edu/>`_.
+Chad received his MBA from the `University of Colorado at Boulder <https://www.colorado.edu/business/mba>`_ in 2019, his Masters in `Chemical Engineering Practice from MIT <https://cheme.mit.edu/academics/practice-school/>`_, and B.S. in Chemical Engineering from the `University of Rochester <https://rochester.edu/>`_.
 Chad is also an active mentor as a University of Rochester Real Reader and part of the MIT Alumni Association, in addition to serving on the University of Rochester's chemical engineering department Advisory Board.